wirtzdan/website/content/blog/hello-world/index.md

 2. Building a small manageable Design System
 3. Getting advanced in Framer Motion and TailwindCSS
 4. Making this site accessible

+You can track the development of the website on [my github](https://github.com/wirtzdan).

+## Newsletter

+I created a small email list on MailChimp.
+The main purpose is to send out notifications when I write a new blog post.
+I will probably add some of my thoughts to the newsletter, depending on how this project moves forward.

+You can sign up for the newsletter below.
+Thanks!